Large item removal

 Items that cannot be reused

-If your furniture or bulky items cannot be reused we offer a chargeable collection service.
-The items we collect will be sorted and recycled where possible and where not sent to landfill.
+If your furniture or bulky items cannot be reused we offer a collection service.
+The items we collect will be sorted and recycled where possible.

 Each household is now entitled to two free collections per year – with up to five items taken away per collection by the council’s Clean team.